Commercial vs. Residential Painting: What’s the Difference?

 Case Study: From Home to High-Rise

-One Eugene homeowner loved Ash Painting’s detailed work so much, she referred them to her brother—who needed his boutique hotel repainted.
+One Oregon homeowner loved Ash Painting’s detailed work so much, she referred them to her brother—who needed his boutique hotel repainted.
 The team seamlessly transitioned from a cozy craftsman bungalow to a six-story commercial property.
 Their ability to scale up while maintaining quality is what made the difference.

 Final Thoughts